richardhenyash/freefrom/README.md

 [Project Code Repository](https://github.com/richardhenyash/freefrom).
 Classes and class methods were created in the **products**, **allergens**, **categories** and **userauth** python code modules.
 The class orientated approach was succesfully implemented as a test on the **Product View** route, which resulted in a significant simplification of the code.
-Unfortunately, due to time constaints, it was not possible to implement the object orientated approach across the project, but this should definitely be considered for a future project development phase, and as a better method of working for future projects.
+Unfortunately, due to time constraints, it was not possible to implement the object orientated approach across the project, but this should definitely be considered for a future project development phase, and as a better method of working for future projects.

 Due to time constraints, the developer decided to re-factor the **Python Code** using **Procedural Programming**.
 The code was reviewed at a high level, and functions that could be split out and re-used were identified.
 A [Refactor](https://github.com/richardhenyash/freefrom/tree/refactor) branch was created in the [Project Code Repository](https://github.com/richardhenyash/freefrom).
 The **Products**, **Categories**, **Allergens**, **User Authentication** and **Mail** modules were refactored, the site was re-tested and the **Refactor** branch was merged into the **Master** branch in in the [Project Code Repository](https://github.com/richardhenyash/freefrom).
 The refactoring has greatly improved the readability of the code